 But there are long-term strategic partnerships where it is all about developing a relationship.
 Edmund points out that these partners will “go above and beyond for the buying organization in ways that cannot be quantified”.
 Perhaps they can make a rough shipment show up on time in hard-to-reach areas—which they’re not obligated to do.
 Some partners may alter their systems to accommodate a buyer.

 The bottom-line is human-business relationship dynamics cannot be replaced by artificial intelligence.
 Edmund believes, if anything, it will make those relationships even more important.
-Listen to the whole episode for the complete discussion on artificial intelligence in procurement.
+Listen to the whole episode for the complete discussion on how automate supplier negotiations.

 Resources & People Mentioned